bazthedev/SolsScope/README.md

 - The macro does not work on X platform.
 The macro has only been tested on Windows and is designed with Windows 10 in mind.
 Windows 11 should run the same.
 - The macro freezes when trying to download the auras.
 You will have to manually download the auras.
 Click on the auras.json file, then press the download button.
 Open this path `%localappdata%\Baz's Macro\` and then copy the auras.json file there.
 - The Windows menu keeps getting opened.
 Download the latest version of the macro (this removes using the Windows menu for mouse movement entirely).
+- The macro doesn't stop when I press the button: The way the macro stops threads is by letting them finish what they were doing and then exiting.
+This is for safety as unsafe termination can cause lots of issues like data loss or memory leaks.
+In the new update, a message will show in logs when the job terminates.
 ## If you are experiencing issues, please create a new issue so that it can be raised, solved and prevented from happening again.
 If there is no update, then turn skip_dl to true in settings.

 # You can read more about how the bot works and the things you can do with it [here](https://github.com/bazthedev/SolsRNGBot/wiki)